awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-auth.md

 For more information, see [AWS IoT policies](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) and [AWS IoT policy actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html) in the *AWS IoT Core Developer Guide*\.

+**Note**
+AWS IoT Core enables you to attach AWS IoT policies to thing groups to define permissions for groups of devices\.
+Thing group policies don't allow access to AWS IoT Greengrass data plane operations\.
+To allow a thing access to an AWS IoT Greengrass data plane operation, add the permission to an AWS IoT policy that you attach to the thing's certificate\.

 ### AWS IoT Greengrass V2 policy actions<a name="greengrass-policy-actions"></a>

 AWS IoT Greengrass V2 defines the following policy actions that Greengrass core devices can use in AWS IoT policies: